 The Institute for Computational Linguistics “A. Zampolli” (ILC) is a centre of reference in the field of Computational Linguistics at both national and international levels.
-The Institute is part of the Department of Social Science and Humanities, Cultural Heritage (DSU) of the Italian National Research Council (CNR) and carries out research activities in strategic scientific areas of the discipline, as well as publishing activities, training and education activities and technology transfer.
+The Institute is part of the Department of Social Science and Humanities, Cultural Heritage (DSU) of the National Research Council of Italy (CNR) and carries out research activities in strategic scientific areas of the discipline, as well as publishing activities, training and education activities and technology transfer.

 The studies carried out within each area are highly interdisciplinary and involve different professional skills and expertise that extend across the disciplines of Linguistics, Computational Linguistics, Computer Science and Bio-Engineering.